 Twas The Night Before Christmas Poem For Pets – The Christmas season can be a hectic time with families rushing to get last-minute gifts, preparing for extended-stay guests and making sure every decoration is perfectly placed around the home.
 With visions of a Norman Rockwell painting setting the cozy Christmas scene, the reality of the season can be anything but.

-Just so you all know, Normal Rockwell is one of my favorite artist!
+Just so you all know, Norman Rockwell is one of my favorite artist!
+So I had to use that graphic with this Twas The Night Before Christmas Poem For Pets.

 Twas The Night Before Christmas Poem for Pets